Bang Krachao Island (the Green Lung of Bangkok)

 2. Sri Nakhon Khuean Khan Park

-The best way to explore Sri Nakhon Khuean Khan Park is by bike.
+The best way to explore Sri Nakhon Khuean Khan Park is by bicycle.
 Cycling routes are well paved with small wooden bridges crossing the lakes.
-You can also venture further around the back of the park where you will find a 1km long dirt trail winding through the jungle.
-Here you can really forget you are in the city.
+You’ll also find a 1km unpaved jungle trail around the back of the park where you can totally forget you’re in the heart of the city.

-If you don’t want to cycle, then just chill out in this traffic free escape.
-Vehicles are not allowed in the park so it is just about the most peaceful place you will find in all of Bangkok.
+If you don’t want to cycle, then just chill out in this traffic free haven.
+Vehicles aren’t allowed in the park, so it’s one of the most peaceful places in Bangkok to relax.

 Cycling at Sri Nakhon Khuen Khan Park in Bang Krachao